UK-SBCoA-EbbertLab/RNApysoforms/README.md

 ## Important

-### RNApysoforms expects start and end coordinates in GTF format, where coordinates are 1-indexed and inclusive on both ends
+### RNApysoforms expects start and end coordinates in GTF format, where coordinates are 1-indexed and inclusive on both ends.

 ## Installation